ww2.jpg

 Westenhofer, MS ’95, had just won his second Oscar, this one for making a computer-generated tiger look like a real tiger in director Ang Lee’s Life of Pi.
 He got to the Dolby Theatre stage, fist-pumped the heavy golden statue a few times, briefly reveled in the applause of 3,400 peers and their plus-ones and started his 65-second acceptance speech.
 He knew it was 65 seconds because he timed it.

-Westenhofer made his thank yous and demurred to the enablers of his success.
+Westenhofer made his thank yous.
 He smiled and looked dashing in his tuxedo, goatee groomed and hair combed.
 Everything was cool for about 45 seconds, which is roughly the max thank-you time allotted to Oscar winners who aren’t actors or directors—he knew that because he timed those speeches, too—so he wasn’t surprised when the red light that means “wrap it up, not-famous guy” started flashing.
 When he didn’t finish, he got hit with the Jaws theme, played louder and louder, in lieu of the soft orchestral music typically used to hustle away the technical achievers.

 Nineteen seconds of Jaws later, after Westenhofer brazenly persisted beyond the requisite thank yous to what he really wanted to say—what he felt he needed to say—his mic got cut.